 Hard and Full

-Your breasts can feel rock hard losing their natural softness, and there won't be much movement from them.
+Your breasts can feel rock hard losing their natural softness, and there won't be much movement in them.

 Throbbing or Aching Pain